Healthy chocolate and vanilla bliss balls

 • Add your favourite nuts or dried fruits to these bliss balls.
 Simply push them into the balls after you’ve rolled them, and before rolling in the coconut.
 Goji berries are one of my favourites.

-• Try using buckwheat or flaxseed instead of protein powder for a different flavour variation.
+• Try using buckwheat or ground flaxseed instead of protein powder for a different flavour variation.

 choc vanilla bliss balls in a slice tin 3